BFCmath/SnapShort_Mobile/docs/features_overview.md

     - **Trigger**: Pressing "Enter" (or "Next") in the **Task Name** field.
     - **Action**: Automatically moves focus to the **Description** field for seamless typing.
     - **Scope**: Applied to Edit Screen, Task Detail Screen, and Gallery Detail View.
+- **Keyboard Handling**: Tapping outside text fields dismisses the keyboard and clears focus.
+- **Visuals**: Enhanced text shadows and gradients for better readability on varied image backgrounds.

 #### 8. Gallery Multi-Select & Bulk Actions
 - **Selection Mode**: